-- From the navigation panel, go to Advanced Settings > Wireless > Bridge tab. - 3.
-In the AP Mode field, select any of these options: - AP Only: Disables the Wireless Bridge function. - WDS Only: Enables the Wireless Bridge feature but prevents other wireless devices/stations from connecting to the router.

-• Hybrid: Enables the Wireless Bridge feature and allows other wireless devices/stations to connect to the router.
+- From the navigation panel, go to Advanced Settings > Wireless > WDS tab. - 2.
+Select the frequency band for the wireless bridge. - 3.
+In the AP Mode field, select any of these options: - AP Only: Disables the Wireless Bridge function. - WDS Only: Enables the Wireless Bridge feature but prevents other wireless devices/stations from connecting to the router. - HYBRID: Enables the Wireless Bridge feature and allows other wireless devices/stations to connect to the router.

-NOTE: In Hybrid mode, wireless devices connected to the ASUS Wireless xDSL Modem Router will only receive half the connection speed of the Access Point.
+NOTE: In Hybrid mode, wireless devices connected to the ASUS wireless router will only receive half the connection speed of the Access Point